 - web site architecture, design, and content planning

 - landing pages

-I don’t provide content but will suggest changes like breaking content into chunks or reorganizing so it’s easy to read.
+I don’t write content but can suggest changes to help make content easy to read, like breaking paragraphs into chunks or reorganizing the flow.
 My goal is to make sure your audience can quickly and clearly understand what you’re saying, and clients appreciate my holistic approach to a project.

 If I’m not sketching designs or typing code, you can usually find me hiking, reading, or crafting.
 My current obsession is recreating small vintage paint-by-number scenes.